ConnectedLib/connectedlib10/modules/assessment/section-2-0.md

 subsection: two
 ---

-In this section, you will learn what mentoring is and how it can support connected learning in the library.
+In this section, you will learn what an assessment is and the basic steps to conduct an assessment at your library.

 <div class="objectives">
 	<p>After completing this section, you will be able to...</p>